Justin Herbert: 2017 season

 The Ducks entered the 2017 season with new head coach Willie Taggart.
-Leading the Ducks to a 4–1 start, Herbert's transition from the Chip Kelly/Mark Helfrich-era's “Blur Offense” to Taggart's “Gulf Coast Offense” was successful before he fractured his collarbone against Cal on September 30, 2017.
+Leading the Ducks to a 4–1 start, Herbert's transition from the Chip Kelly/Mark Helfrich-era's "Blur Offense" to Taggart's "Gulf Coast Offense" was successful, before he fractured his collarbone against the California Golden Bears on September 30, 2017.

 Without Herbert in the lineup, the Ducks dropped four of their next five games, and the offense went from averaging 49.2 points per game to just 15.0 points per game.
 Herbert returned to help the Ducks win their last two regular season games to become bowl eligible.
-The Ducks were selected to play Boise State in the Las Vegas Bowl but their performance fell flat and the Ducks lost 38–28 after head coach Willie Taggart left the team to become the head coach at Florida State a week before their bowl game.
+The Ducks were selected to play the Boise State Broncos in the Las Vegas Bowl but their performance fell flat and the Ducks lost 38–28 after Taggart left the team to become the head coach at Florida State a week before their bowl game.

 In eight starts, Herbert had a 6–2 record and threw for 1,983 yards on 139-of-206 passing attempts (67.5%), including 15 touchdowns against only five interceptions.
 He also rushed the ball 44 times for 183 yards and five touchdowns.
 Herbert was named first-team CoSIDA Academic All-American with a 4.08 grade-point average in biology.

 2018 season

 Herbert entered his third collegiate season as an early Heisman Trophy candidate despite being coached by a third different head coach.
 He also learned a third different offensive scheme with new head coach Mario Cristobal, transitioning from the spread offense to the pistol offense.
 Herbert led the Ducks to a 9–4 record and a victory in the Redbox Bowl.
 He finished the year with 3,151 passing yards, 29 passing touchdowns, and two rushing touchdowns.
-His 31 total touchdowns were good for second in the Pac-12 Conference behind Washington State's Gardner Minshew.
+His 31 total touchdowns were good for second in the Pac-12 Conference behind Gardner Minshew of the Washington State Cougars.
 He was named to the Pac-12 All-Academic first-team.

 2019 season

 Despite projecting as a high draft pick, Herbert announced that he would return to Oregon for his senior season.
 He led the Ducks to a 12–2 record, including a win in the Rose Bowl where he ran for three touchdowns and was named Offensive MVP.
 In his best statistical collegiate season, Herbert totaled 3,471 passing yards, 32 passing touchdowns, and four rushing touchdowns.
-In addition to his on-field success, Herbert was named the 30th recipient of the William V. Campbell Trophy, also referred to as the "Academic Heisman".
+In addition to his on-field success, Herbert was named the 30th recipient of the William V. Campbell Trophy, which recognizes excellence in academics, athletics, and leadership, and is also referred to as the "Academic Heisman".
+He graduated from Oregon with a bachelor's degree in general science.